“I’m tired of your foolish rhetoric about the “homosexual agenda.” You are cruel and ignorant. You have been robbing me of the joys of motherhood.”

 If you are the parent of an LGBTQ child, and would like to be part of our private secret Facebook support group, please just CLICK HERE and let us know.

-In 2000, Sharon Underwood, the Mom of a gay son, wrote this heartfelt, powerful letter to the editor of a local Vermont newspaper.
+Sharon Underwood, the Mom of a gay son, wrote this heartfelt, powerful letter to the editor of a local Vermont newspaper.
 She is responding to self-proclaimed moral people who for years caused her young gay son so much pain.

 We are in the middle of a crisis with LGBTQ youth.
 Abused, attacked, bullied, shamed, kicked out of homes and churches, they end up on the street and turn to substance abuse, gangs, forced prostitution and sometimes suicide.

-Fifteen years later, tragic deaths later, this letter tells the story of thousands of innocent LGBTQ youth trapped in communities where they aren’t welcome.
+This letter tells the story of thousands of innocent LGBTQ youth trapped in communities where they aren’t welcome.

 Many letters have been sent to the Valley News concerning the homosexual menace in Vermont.
 I am the mother of a gay son and I’ve taken enough from you good people.